Processing rules for Marketing Channels

 - Click Save.

-This reference table defines the fields, options, and hit attributes you can select on the Marketing Channel Processing Rules page.
+This reference table defines the fields, options, and hit attributes you can use to define Marketing Channel Processing Rules.

 Activates this channel only when all of the rules in the numbered rule are true.